Family First. Divorced Second.

 One of the things parents often lose sight of is that they are divorcing from a marriage, but NOT a family.
 "You're a parent first and a divorced parent second, so don't let the divorce play a significant role in your decision-making," says Montreal divorced dad Phil Clavel, the author of Dad Alone (Vehicule Press, 2003), a guide for divorced fathers.
 "Make decisions as a mom or dad, not as a divorced mom or dad."
 No matter how angry or upset you may still be about the divorce, be careful what you say when small ears may be listening.
 You don't want to give your children the mistaken impression that they were to blame for the breakup.

 Remember that a child is a connection that you will always have, through years of graduations, birthdays, holidays, and family milestones.
-If you want to your children to experience those events with a sense of security and well-being, you will make every effort to maintain a good working relationship with your co-parent.
+If you want your children to experience those events with a sense of security and well-being, you will make every effort to maintain a good working relationship with your co-parent.
 AND, if you want to be a part of all those special moments, you will do your best to put aside any negative comments or expressions about your ex when around your mutual offspring.
 Children are smarter than you think, and they want to be allowed to love and accept both their parents.

 By using only positive or at the very least neutral language about their other parent, you are effectively giving your child permission to behave naturally around both parents.
 No one wants to be the bad guy that talks smack about Mommy or Daddy.
-That way leads to withholding of invitations to special events for fear of causing undo stress during important occasions.
+That way leads to withholding of invitations to special events for fear of causing undue stress during important occasions.

 Hostility makes co-parents work against each other, rather than as a team towards the same goal of creating happy, healthy well-adjusted little humans.
 Sometimes these adversaries use their children as messengers, or they withhold financial support or visitation to punish the other parent.
 Rather than being a focused parent who acts for the kids' sake, it's really a way of excusing yourself from your co-parenting responsibilities.
 And if you consider yourself as a team of one, the loser isn’t your ex.
 It is your shared offspring.